The information below may be suitable for primary and/or secondary pupils according to age, stage and individual needs.

 Down syndrome and complex needs

-- Online drop-In sessions are an opportunity to discuss individual pupils with the Down syndrome and complex needs team on a no names basis and will be available monthly.
+- Online drop-in sessions are available.
+They provide an opportunity for school staff to discuss an individual pupil with the Down syndrome and complex needs team through collaborative, targeted problem-solving, on a no-names basis.
+We request that schools prepare a clear objective linked to cognition and learning, to discuss at the meeting.
+Sessions run monthly.
 Book a 20-minute slot via the website.

 Specialist support in school